Meet our wonderful contestants!

-Philippa McAuliffe has just graduated from the Elder Conservatorium with first class honours.
+Philippa McAuliffe graduated from the Elder Conservatorium with first class honours.
 She holds many scholarships and awards, has been the principal harpist of the Australian Youth Orchestra and plays casually for the Adelaide Symphony Orchestra.
 She has recently performed concertos with the Norwood Symphony Orchestra and Conservatorium Orchestra, played in the Coriole Chamber Music Festival, streamed live many times for Recitals Australia and was honoured to be nominated for the prestigious 2021 National Freedman Fellowship.
 A Helpmann grant provided her with online masterclasses to prepare for the 2021 triennial Israel International Harp Competition but unfortunately travel proved impossible.
-She quickly turned her attention to orchestral studies, reaching the final round in the Sydney Symphony principal auditions this year.
+She quickly turned her attention to orchestral studies, reaching the final round in the Sydney Symphony principal auditions.
 Further Helpmann support is currently enabling her to further her interest in historical harp performance.
 Philippa is also a highly accomplished pianist, teaches piano and harp and enjoys writing program notes professionally.

 Tim Tran is an Adelaide-based violist currently completing his Bachelor of Music in Classical Performance at the University of Adelaide, and was studying at the Yehudi Menuhin School in England up until 2020.
 Previously studying under Keith Crellin OAM and currently under Stephen King, Tim has been affiliated with various ensembles such as the Adelaide Youth Orchestra, Norwood Symphony Orchestra, as well as numerous string quartets and trios.
 Aside from playing viola, Tim also enjoys playing piano, teaching music, and reading.